eslint/rfcs/designs/2019-worker-threads/README.md

 The `concurrency` option corresponds to `--concurrency` CLI option.
 Defaults to `1`.
 If `"auto"` is present, `ESLint` class estimates the best value with the way the previous section described.

 This RFC doesn't change `CLIEngine` class because this requires asynchronous API to expose.

+### [STEP 1] New `disallowWorkerThreads` top-level property of plugins

+This RFC adds `disallowWorkerThreads` top-level property to plugins.

+If a loaded plugin has this property with `true`,

+- When the `concurrency` option was `"auto"`, ESLint enforces the estimated value to `1`.
+- When the `concurrency` option was `2` or larger, ESLint throws a fatal error.

+Therefore, plugins that don't work fine in workers can tell ESLint to disallow workers.

 ### [STEP 1] New behavior of `ESLint#executeOnFiles(patterns)` method